Mainakdeb/deepfake-shield/README.md

 The term “[Deepfake](https://en.wikipedia.org/wiki/Deepfake)” is referred to a deep learning based technique that swaps the face of a person with another face in an image.

 ## 2. :detective: The Problem
 It is easier than ever to create deepfakes of anyone using the tools available online.
-Deepfakes can be used by people with evil intentions like generating fake news, hoaxes, blackmailing and financial fraud.
+Deepfakes can be used by people to generate fake news, hoaxes, blackmailing, financial fraud, and many more malicious activities.

 ## 3. :dart: Our Solution
 Deepfake Shield is a tool that uses deep-learning to detect deepfakes in an image.
 The diagram below summarises our project.
 Feel free to try out the web-app - https://deepfake-shield.herokuapp.com/